milvus-io/milvus/docs/design_docs/retrieve_entity.md

-# Support to retrieves the specified entity from a collection
+# Support to retrieve the specified entity from a collection